Family Engagement & College Readiness

 About the Program

-BSP’s parent education and engagement program focuses on giving BSP workers and their children educational opportunities to support academic success.
-The Parent University initiatives aim to break the cycle of poverty through guidance on navigating the educational system, childhood enrichment opportunities and scholarships.
+BSP’s Family Engagement and College Readiness programs focus on giving BSP workers and their children educational opportunities to support academic success.
+The initiatives aim to break the cycle of poverty through guidance on navigating the educational system, childhood enrichment opportunities and scholarships.

 BSP organizes workshops, trainings, and university visits geared towards informing workers about how they can become involved in their children’s education to help make their college dreams a reality.